This interview is from December 2016.

 AF: Women are four times more likely to say sex “is not at all pleasurable.”
 They achieve orgasm half as often, and while there are lots of nuances with this statistic …. half as likely to climax is one of the largest gaps between the sexes.

-Q: Our sexual health initiative, Make It Good, advocates equal pleasure as an essential component to healthy, and empowering sex.
+Q: Good Clean Love's mission advocates equal pleasure as an essential component to healthy, and empowering sex.
 What advice would you give to young women who aren’t receiving reciprocal pleasure in sex?

 JL: Believe you deserve it, and ask for it.
 If you’re viewing your pleasure as a bonus, so will your partners.
 We teach social graces in all aspects of life, but rarely in the bedroom.
 It’s more likely that your partners have never really considered pleasure equality than that they don’t want you to have it.